How it works

-- your appearance, if you can’t be recognised from your passport photo any more (for example, you’ve had plastic surgery)
+- your appearance, if you cannot be recognised from your passport photo any more (for example, you’ve had plastic surgery)

-It costs £72.50 to apply and you’ll be sent a new 10 year passport.
-Up to 9 months of unexpired time on your old passport will be added to your new passport.
+You’ll be sent a new 10 year passport.
+Time left on your old passport will not be added to your new one.

-You don’t have to tell HM Passport Office or get a new passport if you:
+You do not need to get a new passport if you: